This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-If the Tribunal grants authorisation, the parties obtain statutory immunity from prosecution for the acquisition.
-Decisions by the Tribunal are subject to review in the Federal Court of Australia, including on the merits.
+If the tribunal grants authorisation, the parties obtain statutory immunity from prosecution for the acquisition.
+Decisions by the tribunal are subject to review in the Federal Court of Australia.

 Applications for authorisation of mergers are not common.
 There have not been any since 2002.

 Cartel conduct is currently a high enforcement priority for the ACCC.

 In Australia, cartel conduct is subject to parallel regimes of civil prohibitions and criminal offences.
 Except for the standard of proof and the requirement to demonstrate intentional participation for the criminal offence, the civil prohibitions and criminal offences have identical elements.

 The CCA defines cartel conduct to comprise provisions in contracts, arrangements and understandings between actual or potential competitors that have:

 - the purpose or likely effect of fixing, controlling or maintaining prices (or components of prices) for goods or services; or